OpenVoiceOS/community-docs/docs/starting_modules.md

 # Starting OVOS - modules
 OVOS in its simplest form is just a python module, and can be invoked as one.
-In fact, the [systemd service](starting_systemd.md) method of starting uses a glorified version of this.
+In fact, the [systemd service](starting_systemd.md) method of starting OVOS uses a glorified version of this.

 ## ovos-core
 ovos-core is the brains of the device.
 Without it, you would have some cool software that does not work together.
-It controlls the `skills` service and directs `intents` to the right skill.
+It controls the `skills` service and directs `intents` to the right skill.

 ### Invoking the skills module
 Open a command shell and type the following